Writings about King Matthias Corvinus (1443-1490)

 We are going to see it and perhaps we will guess why Zrínyi’s work was not particularly liked in Vienna.

-First, let me share you a few sentences from the introduction of Zrínyi’s writing about King Matthias:
+First, let me share with you a few sentences from the introduction of Zrínyi’s writing about King Matthias:

-“This king (=Matthias) had not spent the country’s wealth on either crazy buildings nor insanely expensive receptions of guests nor for making idiots richer but rather for his homeland’s strengthening, making it more glorious and famous.
+“This king (=Matthias) had not spent the country’s wealth on either crazy buildings or insanely expensive receptions of guests nor for making idiots richer but rather for his homeland’s strengthening, making it more glorious and famous.
 Who would not wish to help such a king with his own added value?”